 (c).
 To have judged a further 60 Classes of Cocker Spaniels at Open or Limited or Championship Shows without C .C.s. with an adequate geographical spread.

 (d).
-To have judged a minimum of 350 Cocker Spaniels.
-(K.C.
-Policy - number Optional by the Breed Council).
+To have judged a minimum of 180 Cocker Spaniels.

 (e).
 To have awarded CC's. in at least ONE other Breed.
 (K.C.
 Policy).